philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 $1=inFILE $2=outFILE
 sbatch scripts/findSitesWithMinIndPerPop.bash mkBGL/Sfa-ABas-CBas_all_final.geno.gz mkBGL/Sfa-ABas-CBas_all_final.minIndPerPop20.sites
 ```
-This will output a `.sites` file that describes sites where there at least 20 individualts per pop.
+This will output a `.sites` file that describes sites where there are at least 20 individuals.
 This file will be used for argument 2 of `fltrBGL2.sbatch`.
 See code.

 run `fltrBGL2.sbatch`